hanwckf/rt-n56u/trunk/user/ipset/ipset-6.x/utils/ipset_bash_completion/README.md

 ---

-At any time completion on variable names (starting with '$' or '${'), command substitution (starting with '$(') and file name [ext] globbing patterns is available.
+At any time completion on variable names (starting with '$' or '${'), or command substitution (starting with '$(') is available.
+Using this with values validated by input validation, will stop further completion.
+In that case it is recommended to disable input validation (see below).

+---

+If the environment variable **_IPSET_VALIDATE_INPUT** is set to a non empty value validation of users input is disabled.

+---

+If the environment variable **_DEBUG_NF_COMPLETION** is defined (any value) debugging information is displayed.

 Compatibility
 =============

+Compatible with ipset versions 6+.

-Tested with ipset v6.16.1.
+Tested with ipset v6.20.1.

+bash v4+ is required.

 Compatibility for future ipset versions cannot be promised, as new options may appear, which of course are currently unpredictable.